Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: Bespoke Heterogeneous ITM

 Although time reversal is capable of recovering reflected, refracted, and scattered waves~\cite{Fink:1992, Prada:2002}, there are two important shortcomings.
 First, it is well known that reduced wave intensities due to attenuation in lossy media are not recoverable by the time reversal process.
 Second, in the case where it is \emph{impossible} to implement ITM in the whole space, e.g. the region where the source resides is deemed inaccessible, the intensities of the reversed waves are further reduced, even if the space is lossless.
 As a consequence, reversed waves in lossy media or generated by an incomplete ITM might not be able to retrace their paths back to the source.

 The observations made in the lossless study were used to guide a new strategy that is able to improve the localization of a time-reversed focus in complex environments.
-The idea is to not only manipulate where a reversed wave is generated but also to adjust its amplitude.
-As digital conditioning is unavailable in ITM due to the lack of transceivers, our strategy instead exploits the \emph{effect localized $\epsilon_{\mathrm{r}}$ changes have on the generated reversed wave amplitude and thus geometry}.
+The idea is to not only manipulate where a reversed wave is generated but also to adjust its amplitude. { The proposed strategy is presented as a flowchart in Fig.~\ref{fig:blockdiagram}.} As digital conditioning is unavailable in ITM due to the lack of transceivers, our strategy instead exploits the \emph{effect localized $\epsilon_{\mathrm{r}}$ changes have on the generated reversed wave amplitude and thus geometry}.